Jaguar XJ13

 The Jaguar XJ13 is a prototype racing car that was developed by Jaguar Engineering Director William Heynes to compete at Le Mans in the mid 1960s.
 It never raced, and only one was produced.
-The car has not been officially valued, but a £7 million bid for it was declined by the owners in 1996.
-It was more than three times the price of a Ferrari 250 GTO at the time.

 Development

 Jaguar had considered the manufacture of a Dual Overhead Camshaft (DOHC) V12 engine as far back as 1950, initially for racing purposes, and then developing a Single Overhead Camshaft (SOHC) road-going version, unlike the XK, which was designed as a production engine and later pressed into service for racing.
 The engine design was essentially two XK 6-cylinder engines on a common crankshaft with an aluminium cylinder block, although there were differences in the inlet porting, valve angles and combustion chamber shape.
 The first engine ran in July 1964.

 The design structure of a mid-engined prototype was first mooted in 1960 by William Heynes, but it was not until 1965 that construction began, with the first car running by March 1966.
 The aluminium body exterior was designed by Malcolm Sayer, the aerodynamicist responsible for aerodynamic air flow work on the Jaguar C-type and D-type.
 He used his Bristol Aeroplane Company background to build it using techniques borrowed from the aircraft industry.
 The task of building the car was entrusted by Heynes to Engineer Derick White, Ted Brookes, Mike Kimberley, and Bob Blake in the Browns Lane experimental department's "competition shop"—Blake described by his contemporaries as "An Artist in Metal".
 William Heynes recognised as early as 1964 that a car such as the XJ13 needed an experienced race driver to help develop it.
 Jack Brabham was approached in this regard, but the challenge was eventually taken up by ex-Jaguar Apprentice David Hobbs, who was recruited as the XJ13's main test driver.
 In 1969, Hobbs was included in a FIA list of 27 drivers who were rated the best in the world.
 Hobbs achieved an unofficial UK closed lap record with the XJ13 which stood for 32 years.
 For the XJ13's final test at full racing speed, Hobbs was joined at Silverstone by another racing driver (and ex-Jaguar apprentice) Richard Attwood.

 The XJ13 had a mid-engine format, with the 5.0 litre V12 engine designed by Heynes and Claude Bailey.
 It produces 502 horsepower at 7600 rpm, mounted behind the driver, used as a stressed chassis member together with the five-speed manual ZF Transaxle driving the rear wheels.